SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/GenericParametersAndArguments.md

 ```

 The value of an integer generic parameter on a type
-is accessible as a static constant members of that type,
+is accessible as a static constant member of that type,
 with the same visibility as the type itself.
 The value of an integer generic parameter on a function
 is accessible as a constant from within the function.